Antonio Habas: Prabir Das and David Williams were our protagonists | Goal.com

 “We changed our system at half-time.
 We started playing in a 4-3-3.
 I told them to believe at half-time,” said the former FC Pune City coach.

-Prabir Das was in inspired form as he provided two assists and was a constant thorn for Nili Padermo and Sunil Chhetri who struggled to contain the wing-back.
+Prabir Das was in inspired form as he provided two assists and was a constant thorn for Nili Perdomo and Sunil Chhetri who struggled to contain the wing-back.

 “Prabir and Williams played at a very high level today.
 When you win, you have protagonists.
 There were two today.
 The first goal (by Krishna) was a very difficult one.
 Prabir was excellent,” said Habas.